wp-plugins/wp-backitup/readme.txt

 Improved auto-update facility and plugin stability.

 = 1.0.6 =
-Fixed critical issues the auto-upgradecess.
+Fixed critical issues the auto-upgrade access.

 = 1.0.5 =
-Fixed critical issues the auto-upgradecess.
+Fixed critical issues the auto-upgrade access.

 = 1.0.4 =
-Fixed issues with the restorationcess.
+Fixed issues with the restoration access.

 = 1.0.3 =
 Fixed the auto-update engine and license key activation system.